neuromatch/mexa-hack/rules.md

 * a slide deck sharing about your project.
 Please make a copy of [this slide deck](https://docs.google.com/presentation/d/18sHLb7fI7khq8_v2OsqlYldysXNlOyXX0o4Rkghs3e0/edit?usp=sharing) and cover all of the included topics
 * a recorded video presenting your slide deck, this should be no more than 10 minutes

 Judging will take place asynchronously for all virtual events.
 You won't have a chance to present your project to the judges synchronously, so please make sure your submission covers what you'd like to share with the judges!
-Judging will be complete within a week of the end of the hack.
+Winners will be announced Tuesday, December 10 at 5 p.m.
+UTC.

 You are encouraged to present what you have done even if your hack is broken or you weren’t able to finish.
 It's okay if you didn't finish your hack—that happens all the time.

 ### Judging Criteria
 Each project will be judged on these five categories.
-Judges will rate each category 1 to 5 (5 being the highest), and the cummulative score will be your projects final score.
-The highest possible score being 25.
+Judges will rate each category 1 to 5 (5 being the highest), and the cumulative score will be your project's final score.
+The highest possible score is 25.

 * Innovation and Creativity
 * Technical Execution